Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 One of the woman voiced out, "Ms. Vandham..."

-The guy whom sniped at them about stealing conceded, "Uh...
+The dark skin black hair effetely replied, "Uh...
 All right then."
-Though, that doesn't mean they're happy, and not watching means not evoking any means of fighting, hence he lead the way for the group to exit the scene, to stay away from viewing them.
-Monica watched them leave.
-That guy peered through his shoulder once more on the group without stopping a bit.
-Noah could only breathed out air.
+Then, they leave 'admitting defeat'.
+He turned to take a last look at the group while continued walking over his shoulder; the group just watched them off.

+Noah: "Hooooo....."

 Monica now turned to the group, "Please, it's not their fault.
 They're not a bad lot, really."